 Our experienced providers can evaluate and treat most minor and moderate cooking burns.
 We can offer the same treatment for non-life-threatening burns as an emergency room without a long wait.

 If you or a loved one sustains a large burn or you have any questions about the severity, location, or treatment of a burn, you should seek medical care.
 Burns on children should be evaluated by a medical professional since a child’s skin is more sensitive than the skin of an adult.

 Our urgent care teams will thoroughly assess skin tissue damage, recommend treatment to relieve pain and teach you how to properly bandage and clean your burn so that it heals with minimal scarring.
 If you haven’t had a recent tetanus shot, we might recommend a booster to prevent serious infection.

-If you need help assessing and treating a cooking burn, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating a cooking burn, come see the experts at one of our urgent care locations.
+You can walk in without an appointment, or save your spot online.
 We’ll have you back to feeling better in no time.